JQY

-JQY (or Jewish Queer Youth) is a New York-based nonprofit organization that supports and empowers LGBTQ youth with a focus on those from Orthodox, Chassidic, and Sephardic/Mizrahi homes.
-The group was founded in 2001 as an online listserv and began meeting in the Manhattan Jewish Community Center in 2003.
+JQY (or Jewish Queer Youth) is a mental health organization that empowers Jewish queer teens and young adults to live healthy, joyful lives.
+JQY provides critical services and programs for at-risk youth from historically non-accepting communities, often focusing on those from Orthodox, Chassidic, and Sephardic/Mizrahi homes.
+The organization began in 2001 as an online listserv and started meeting in the Manhattan Jewish Community Center in 2003.
 Rachael Fried became executive director in June 2019.

 Programs

 The organization firmly believes in meeting each individual person where they are.
 JQY creates spaces for individuals who share the common identities of being LGBTQ and Jewish.
 Their members have many different views on LGBTQ issues and religion, and all are welcome to share their perspectives and experiences with the group and staff.
 JQY does not promote a way of life or belief system.
-The group support members' self-determination, and provides them with support while they explore their own identities, own beliefs, and make life decisions.
+The group supports members' self-determination, and provides them with support while they explore their own identities, own beliefs, and make life decisions.

-JQY's hallmark program is the Drop-in Center for LGBTQ Jewish Teen which is open to anyone who is 13 to 23 years of age.
-Though, they soon hope to expand the program to include individuals younger than the age of 13 in response to young people beginning to disclose their sexual and/or gender identity at younger ages.
-Provided both virtually and in-person, these sessions are a space for queer young adults to meet others they can relate to, participate in workshops, and become a part of an affirming community.
-When a member comes to a drop-in session for the first time, they have a private meeting with a social worker, where they discuss matters relating to self-harm and food/housing access.
-Meetings with social workers have revealed that more than 70% of JQY participants have experienced suicidal thoughts.
+JQY's flagship program is the Drop-in Center for LGBTQ youth which is open to anyone who is 13 to 23 years of age.
+These sessions are a space for queer young adults to meet others they can relate to, participate in workshops, and become a part of an affirming community.
+When a member comes to a drop-in session for the first time, they have a private meeting with a clinician, where they discuss matters relating to self-harm and food/housing access.

-JQY's crisis warm-line can be reached via call or text at 551-JQY-HOPE (551-579-4673).
+JQY's warmline can be reached via call or text at 551-JQY-HOPE (551-579-4673).
 Contact this number to speak with one of JQY's licensed mental health professionals.

 Recent research suggests that JQY successfully helps their members build an essential peer network and negotiate tensions between religion and sexual orientation.